benathi/multisense-prob-fasttext/README.md

 # Probabilistic FastText for Multi-Sense Word Embeddings
 This repository contains the implementation of the models in *[Athiwaratkun et al.](https://arxiv.org/abs/1704.08424), Probabilistic FastText for Multi-Sense Word Embeddings, ACL 2018*.
+The paper can be accessed on Arxiv [here](http://arxiv.org/abs/1806.02901).

 Similar to our previous work in *[Athiwaratkun and Wilson](https://arxiv.org/abs/1704.08424), Multimodal Word Distributions, ACL 2017*, we represent each word in the dictionary as a Gaussian Mixture distribution that can extract multiple meanings.
 We use FastText as our subword representation to enhance semantic estimation of rare words or words outside the training vocabulary.